 Step 7.
 Serve in bowls with wedges of lemon, extra parmesan and fresh parsley

-Yes, you only need one stir halfway through.
-It won’t be exactly the same as stovetop risotto, but it still turns out creamy and really good.
+Can I make risotto in a slow cooker without stirring?
+Yes.
+You only need one stir halfway through.
+It will not be identical to stovetop risotto but it comes out creamy and very good.

 More easy slow cooker dinners